DatabaseStratum/py-stratum-cli/README.rst

 PyStratum
 =========
-A stored procedure and function loader, wrapper generator for MySQL ans SQL Server in Python.
+A stored procedure and function loader, wrapper generator for MySQL and SQL Server in Python.

 Overview
 ========